firstcontributions/first-contributions/additional-material/git_workflow_scenarios/configuring-git.md

-# Configuring git
+# Configuring Git: Managing Your Identity and Preferences

-The first time you tried to commit using git, you might have gotten a prompt like the one below:
+When you first ventured into the world of Git and attempted your initial commit, you might have encountered a message like the one below:

 ```bash
 $ git commit